BrunoAl/to-do-app/README.md

 ### Improvements
 - Instead of passing the user id to every action call, it'd be better to keep it saved in the redux store or/and localStorage.
+- The setInterval in the TaskProgress component could lead to some performance issues if there's too much to-dos, it'd probably be better to track it once per minute instead of once per second.
+But it would require to manually call the update function every time the user change the due date, to keep the "Time left" always up-to-date.

 ### Must have
 - [x] Sign-in/Sign-out functionality using [Firebase Auth](https://firebase.google.com/docs/auth/);